All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What dose of oral Epithalon should I take?

 No validated oral dose exists.
-Some supplement manufacturers suggest doses ranging from 5 to 20 mg per day, but these are not based on pharmacokinetic studies.
-If you are considering oral Epithalon, discuss dosing with a knowledgeable provider who can monitor your response.
+Some supplement manufacturers suggest doses ranging from 5 to 20 mg per day, but these aren't based on pharmacokinetic studies.
+If you're considering oral Epithalon, discuss dosing with a knowledgeable provider who can monitor your response.

 Are oral Epithalon capsules safe?